Hole Spectral Function of a Chiral Spin Liquid in the Triangular Lattice Hubbard Model: Chiral spin liquid phase

-\textit{\textbf{Chiral spin liquid phase.---}}We now turn our attention to the chiral spin liquid which was found to occur at intermediate interactions \cite{Szasz2020}.
+We now turn our attention to the chiral spin liquid which was found to occur at intermediate interactions \cite{Szasz2020}.
 Specifically, we choose an interaction strength of $U=7.6\,t$, in the middle of the small parameter range for the intermediate phase.
-It is apparent in Fig.~\ref{fig::spectrumU76}~a) that the spectrum at low energies looks qualitatively very different to the magnetically ordered phase.
-The spectral weight is not concentrated in one main branch anymore but rather broadened over a wide range of energies with some noticeable features.
+It is apparent in Fig.~\ref{fig::spectrumU76}a) that the spectrum at low energies looks qualitatively very different from the magnetically ordered phase.
+The spectral weight is not concentrated in one main branch anymore but rather is broadened over a wide range of energies with some noticeable features.
 The dispersion at low energies has drastically changed: While in the magnetically ordered phase, the minimal excitation energy is at the $K$ point, in the chiral spin liquid the lower edge of the spectrum has a maximum at this momentum.

 A strong indication for the chiral spin liquid, which breaks time-reversal symmetry spontaneously, is a non-vanishing order parameter $\chi_{ijk} = S_i \cdot (S_j\times S_k)$ around triangles in the ground state.
-We indeed find similar values for the order parameter as in Ref.~\cite{Szasz2020} and also observe the same pattern of triangles with different magnitude and opposing signs of $\chi$, Fig.~\ref{fig::spectrumU76} b).
+We indeed find similar values for the order parameter as in Ref.~\cite{Szasz2020} and also observe the same pattern of triangles with different magnitude and opposing signs of $\chi$, Fig.~\ref{fig::spectrumU76}b).
 However, this particular pattern is a distinct aspect of the three-leg cylinder~\cite{Szasz2021}.

 To gain an understanding of the hole dynamics we compare our MPS results to a parton mean-field ansatz.
 In Ref.~\cite{Song2021} the authors present a spinon mean-field Hamiltonian for a hole doped $\mathrm{U}(1)$ chiral spin liquid as well as an ansatz for a projected $d+id$ superconductor.
-For both of these approaches we find partial agreement with different parts of our spectrum; see SM \ref{app::chiral_mf}.
-Additionally, we define a modified ansatz of the $\mathrm{U}(1)$ chiral spin liquid.
-Instead of a $\pi$-flux through rhombi of the lattice, we follow more closely the MPS ground state results to incorporate the sign pattern also in the fluxes,
+Here we modify this mean-field approach to account for the particular flux pattern on the three-leg cylinder.
+We start from the mean-field Hamiltonian